 What can go wrong when you develop a “secure” crypto wallet?
-How to eliminate typical security mistakes and build a secure app with multilayered data protection against mnemonics leakage and transaction forgery?
+How to eliminate typical security mistakes and build a secure app with multilayered data protection against mnemonic leakage and transaction forgery?

 Cossack Labs security engineers were involved in improving the security of several large public blockchain ecosystems and their hot non-custodial crypto wallets.

-Here we present some of our observations to help developers build safer and more secure crypto wallets and avoid crypto wallet vulnerabilities.
+Here we present some of our observations to help developers build secure crypto wallets and avoid crypto wallet vulnerabilities.

-First, let’s talk about the risks and threats of crypto wallets, then move to design concerns and implementation issues.
+First, let’s talk about the risks and threats relating to crypto wallets, then move to design concerns and implementation issues.
 In terms of financial risks, crypto wallets’ security baseline is “an old good banking app", meaning OWASP ASVS L3, MASVS L2, and PSD2 are good starting points.

 - Hot vs cold crypto wallets

 - How to prevent the user from being a single point of failure

 - Supply chain risks